FH-Cloud-Computing/website/docs/lectures/1-cloud-intro/index.md

     - Shields providers from liability if their systems host illegal content which they don't know about.

-    **Privacy Shield:**
+    **Privacy Shield and SCC:**

+    - Privacy Shield was recently abolished and instead cloud providers must now add Standard Contract Clauses to their Terms of Service.
-    - Establishes a legal basis for transfering data from Europe to the US.
+    - The SCC favored by most cloud providers puts the legal liability for any data braches due to US law enforcement requests on the cloud customer (you).

 ### General Data Protection Regulation (G.D.P.R., EU)